proxer/ProxerAndroid/README.md

 ```

 You can find the app in the `app/build/outputs/apk/release/` folder.<br>
-It is also possible to directly install the app on your device if it is connected to your computer by running:
+A direct install of the app is possible for phones connected to your pc by running:

 ```bash
 # Linux